-In this post we’ll explain the various pricing models merchant providers use to apply credit card processing fees, the pros and cons of each, and help you determine which is best for you.
+In this post we’ll explain more about the different types of credit card merchant fees, the pros and cons of each, and help you determine which is best for you.

 Now that we understand effective rate, let’s look at the different pricing options to see which option is ideal for your business.

-A flat rate pricing model is when the merchant is charged a flat rate for every transaction.
+A flat rate pricing model is when your business is charged a flat rate for every transaction.
 For example, you could be charged 2.75-2.9% per credit card you swipe.
-You may also be charged an additional 20-30 cents per transaction.
+You may also be charged an additional small fee of 30 cents per credit card you swipe.

-Next, tiered pricing models are the most common form of pricing and they break down rates based on three levels: Qualified, Mid-Qualified, and Non-Qualified.
+Tiered pricing models are the most common form of credit card merchant fees.
+With this model, merchants break down rates based on three levels:

 In a tiered merchant account plan, the Qualified Rate has the lowest rate because it is deemed as the “safest”.
 You will generally get this rate when the card is in-hand and swiped (as opposed to the number being typed in), or when the credit card is not a rewards credit card (as those are more expensive for all parties involved).